 Chickens were kept in the study area mainly for home consumption (37.65%) and income generation.
 Based on the study districts 22.8%, 22.7%, and 16.8% were for home consumption, income generation, and used for gifts, respectively.
 The result showed there was a highly significant difference (p<0.05) between the districts.
-Tadelle et al., (2003c) reported that about 30.6% of mature birds are kept as replacements, 44.4% are sold and 20% are used for home consumption.
+Tadelle et al. (2003c) reported that about 30.6% of mature birds are kept as replacements, 44.4% are sold and 20% are used for home consumption.

 Table 2: Purpose of keeping the poultry in the study area